Victor Hugo Díaz

-Víctor Hugo Díaz (August 10, 1927 in Santiago del Estero, Argentina - October 23, 1977 in Buenos Aires, Argentina) was a tango, folklore and jazz harmonicist.
+Víctor Hugo Díaz (August 10, 1927 – October 23, 1977) was an Argentinian tango, folklore and jazz harmonicist.

 Biography

 Early life

-Díaz was born to a poor family in the small city of Santiago del Estero.
+Díaz was born on August 10, 1927, in Santiago del Estero, to a poor family in the small city of Santiago del Estero.
 At the age of five he lost his sight when hit by a soccer ball, which led him to play the harmonica.
 Two years later, after surgery restored his eyesight, he was already performing regularly for a local radio.

 Musical career

-In spite of a highly successful career, he remained loyal to his youth's companions, such as the Abalos brothers and percussionist Domingo Cura with whom Díaz recorded on many occasions.
+In spite of Díaz's success, he remained loyal to his youth's companions, such as the Abalos brothers and percussionist Domingo Cura with whom Díaz recorded on many occasions.
 His debut in Buenos Aires c.
 1944 resulted in a series of record contracts with Odeon Records, TK Records, Jockey and later RCA Records.
 Although mostly known for his tango performances, his music has deep rural roots, above all in the provincial folkloric music he grew up with: chacareras, zambas and milongas camperas.

-In 1953 during a European tour, Hugo Díaz met with two admired musicians in Belgium: Larry Adler and Toots Thielemans.
+In 1953, during a European tour, Díaz met with two admired musicians in Belgium: Larry Adler and Toots Thielemans.
 The admiration was mutual.

-He also played in the United States with Louis Armstrong and Oscar Peterson, and in La Scala, Milan with Renata Tebaldi and Mario del Monaco.
+Díaz also played in the United States with Louis Armstrong and Oscar Peterson, and in La Scala, Milan with Renata Tebaldi and Mario del Monaco.